klukaszek/Course-Select-Scraper/README.md

 #### This script requires BeautifulSoup4 to be installed on your system:
 `pip install beautifulsoup4`

+### This script requires Sendgrid API to be installed on your system:
+`pip install sendgrid`

+### You will need to have a Sendgrid API Key set as an environment variable titled SENDGRID_API_KEY, you should probably put it in .bashrc if you are using a Unix based OS.
+`export SENDGRID_API_KEY=YOUR_PERSONAL_API_KEY`

 #### This requires a Docker container of Splash to be installed and running on port 8050 to work properly.
 Once installed: `docker run -p 8050:8050 scrapinghub/splash`